 A product manager can use their strategic knowledge to structure an AI project appropriately.
 The following high-level steps can guide the flow necessary for an AI project.

-- Get the data: Some clients may desire an AI solution, but will not have the tools in place for this to be viable.
-Without the right set of customer data, you will not be able to strategically apply it to an AI problem.
+Some clients may desire an AI solution, but will not have the tools in place for this to be viable.
+Without the right set of customer data, you will not be able to apply it to an AI problem strategically.

-- Create quick and dirty models.
 The team can use the initial research and hypothesis to begin building quick models.
-More questions will arise, but don’t lose sight of the initial hypothesis and goal.
+Multiple questions will arise, but don’t lose sight of the initial hypothesis and goal.

-- Tune the models.
 Iterating on the initial models will continue to confirm or deny the original hypothesis.
-We can ask ourselves, “What is the minimum level of functionality that is acceptable?”
-Keep tuning this model until solid results are delivered.
+We can ask ourselves, “What is the minimum level of functionality that is acceptable?”.
+Keep tuning this model until reliable results are delivered.

 Ask the right questions